-Despite this decision, doctors and fertility clinics continued holding up the anonymous sperm donations.
-They were probably able to keep doing so because only a few donor conceived persons had obtained knowledge about their conception.
-Additionally, the legal situation still left many uncertainties since the decision of the Federal Constitutional Court was not mirrored in written law.
+Despite this decision, doctors and fertility clinics continued to provide anonymous sperm donations.
+They were probably able to keep doing so because only a few donor conceived persons knew about their conception.
+Additionally, the legal situation still left many uncertainties since the decision of the Federal Constitutional Court was not implemented in written law.
 Donor conceived people do not have an explicit right to claim information about donors from the clinics.
 This made it easy for doctors and clinics to state that donor conceived persons do not have any claims at all.

 2013: Court states that fertility doctors must give information about donor to child